MyTarn/IBM_Data_Visualization_with_Python/README.md

 ![initial_image](https://github.com/MyTarn/IBM_Data_Visualization_with_Python/blob/master/Dashboard-1.png)

-  2. Have 2 reports(Airline Performance and Delay Reports).
+  2. Have two reports(Airline Performance and Delay Reports).

-### The Airline Performnance Report
+     ### 2.1 The Airline Performnance Report

 - It has a treemap(Number of flights flying to each state from each reporting airline).
 - Pie chart(Percentage of diverted airport landings per reporting airline).